-(Closed to visitors for the 2016 season due to conservation works)
+(Closed to visitors due to conservation works)

 Barryscourt Castle, with its original 13th century courtyard and three towers, is situated less than a mile south of the village, though now a considerable distance from the sea, beheld at one time the tide flowing right up to its walls.

 It was built originally in 1206 by Philip de Barry, nephew of Robert Fitzstephen who came over with Strongbow and to whom was given by Henry II a large portion of territory including Barryscourt.